HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 More than ever, users are engaging with websites with a variety of technologies from super-wide curved screens to mobile phones and even watches.
 Disabling scaling takes away user agency to define what works best for them.
 [WCAG requires](https://www.w3.org/WAI/WCAG22/Understanding/resize-text) that text in a website must be resizable up to at least 200% without any loss in content or functionality.

 We're revisiting [Adrian Roselli's post](https://adrianroselli.com/2015/10/dont-disable-zoom.html), which we previously highlighted in 2022, to emphasize the importance of not disabling zoom functionality, as many still don’t fully understand the reasons behind it.

-![Graph of Pages with zooming and scaling disabled - Generally mobile is 2-3% higher than desktop][image6]

 {{ figure_markup(
   image="pages-zooming-scaling-disabled.png",